 Team retro meeting: Retro meetings happen at the end of every sprint and it facilitates the team in reviewing things that went well and things that need to be improved.
 Many feedbacks are taken which is planned to implement in the future sprints.

 Team allocation overview: Based on the capacity and resource availability the team allocations can be changed.
-The team allocation reviews need to take place where the requirements assignments can be reviewed and they might be transferred from one team to another (ibid.).
+The team allocation reviews need to take place where the requirements assignments can be reviewed and they might be transferred from one team to another [ibid.].

 Problem and change management: Agile method was designed originally to address the problems and changes efficiently.